pbayer/StateMachines.jl/README.md

 1. the outer *box* provides a clock and an interface to the environment and contains *blocks* and *state machines*.
 2. Blocks can be nested and used to construct more and deeper levels.
-3. State machines implement the model behavior with defined *transitions* between their *states*.
+3. State machines implement the system *behavior* with defined *transitions* between their *states*.
 Through *actions* processes change their environment and communicate with other processes or blocks via *channels*.

 ### Examples